by Joy Maitland | Jun 29, 2023 | All Employees, Leadership Development

 Interestingly, before he stepped down, Clarke had achieved the distinction of being the longest-serving CEO to have led any of the UK’s Big Four supermarkets.
 However, while it would no doubt be encouraging for any business leader to achieve that kind of record, staying in place for a long time is not, in and of itself, an ideal goal.
 If it’s going to happen, then it should preferably be a symptom of your achievements – not something that plays out despite your firm’s performance.

 Another test of whether leaders are relevant is whether they can spot threats that go to the very heart of their firms’ business models.
 Back in the summer, Benny Higgins stepped down from his role as CEO of Tesco Bank, following a large-scale cyberattack of November 2016, which siphoned off £2.5 million from 9,000 customers.
-In Financial Times report on the attack, security experts suggested that senior figures at Tesco Bank had ignored warnings about their organisation’s cyber weaknesses for several months up to the hack, providing wrongdoers with a clear opportunity.
+In a Financial Times report on the attack, security experts suggested that senior figures at Tesco Bank had ignored warnings about their organisation’s cyber weaknesses for several months up to the hack, providing wrongdoers with a clear opportunity.

 One of the most critical tasks facing any leader is the requirement to keep watch for threats that could shake customer confidence in their organisation’s core functions.
 On that basis, it’s easy to understand why, in the wake of the attack, Higgins’ leadership was no longer relevant.
 After 10 years as CEO, he moved on.